We Offer Ceiling Water Damage Repair Services In Dallas/Fort Worth

 Cost Factor #1: Water Source

-- Clean water: Usually coming from a leaking pipe, this water poses no threat of contamination.
+- Clean water: This water contains little to no hazards and is the cheapest to remove.
+Like we stated above, it usually comes from a leaking pipe.
 The cleanup cost for this is $3.75 per square foot.

-- Black water: This source of water is highly unsanitary and usually comes from sewage backups.
+- Black water: This source of water is extremely dangerous to handle and usually comes from sewage backups.
 Cleanup costs are around $7 per square foot.

 Cost Factor #2: Amount of Water

-The volume of the water and square footage of the affected area help determine the price.
+The height and distance the water spread will help determine the price.
 For example, extracting a few inches of water that was contained in a small area is cheaper than drying an entire house that suffered from a flood.

 Cost Factor #3: Extent of Water Damage